 Why the heck should you listen to me?
-And who the hell do I think I am anyway?
+And who the heck do I think I am telling you what to do?

-First off, hey – how are you doing?
-My name is Paula and I specialize with working with people just like you – people who care deeply, are compassionate and have tough as shit jobs!
+First off, hey – how are you during these tough times?
+When did you last make time for yourself?
+Read a book?
+Take a walk?
+My name is Paula and I specialize in working with people just like you – people who care deeply, are compassionate and have tough as sh*t jobs!

 And, as for why you should listen to me over the countless other voices in the resilience world, let me give you the short answer (because we are all busy).